dart-lang/test/pkgs/checks/README.md

 # Migrating from Matchers

-Replace calls to `expect` with a call to `checkThat` passing the first argument.
+Replace calls to `expect` with a call to `check` passing the first argument.
 When a direct replacement is available, change the second argument from calling a function returning a Matcher, to calling the extension method on the `Subject`.